 It is current practice on surrender or transfer of a policy to include an amount of final bonus.
 The amount, which may be zero, generally depends on the original term of the policy and the length of time a policy has been in force.
-Currently the final bonus allocated on surrender or transfer is usually based on the scale in use for death and maturity claims but with reduction factors applied to allow for the early payment.
+Currently the final bonus allocated on surrender or transfer is usually based on the scale in use for death and maturity claims.